-Several different kinds of pet training collars are available in various forms and sizes.
-These can be made to meet the various training needs of our cats and dogs.
-The training collars are an excellent tool for whipping your furry friends into shape, whether for obedience training, avoiding excessive barking in dogs or growling in cats, or helping them learn their boundaries.
+Different types of pet training collars come in **all shapes and sizes**.
+They’re designed to meet the unique training needs of **cats and dogs**.
+These collars are **great tools** for shaping up your **furry buddies**, whether for **obedience training**, stopping **excessive barking in dogs**, stopping **cats from growling**, or teaching them **their boundaries**.

 A great variety of canine collars are also available online in the market.
 Most of these have been made especially for the training of pet dogs.
 Since each collar has been designed in a different way, the principle by which it works to train your dog may be different from that of others.
 For example, some use negative reinforcement, while others are based on positive punishment.
 Because many training collars, for example, choke collars and prong collars, use aversive training methods, not all of them are considered humane for your pet dogs.